106th Regiment of Foot (Bombay Light Infantry): Origins

-On 29 July 1839 the Honourable East India Company resolved to add a regiment of infantry to each of the armies of the Presidencies (Bengal, Madras and Bombay).
+On 29 July 1839 the East India Company resolved to add a regiment of infantry to each of the armies of the Presidencies (Bengal, Madras and Bombay).
 The smallest Presidency thus gained the 2nd Bombay (European) Regiment at Pune, based around a cadre of officers and men from the 1st Bombay European Regiment returned from Kharg Island and Aden.
 (Note: A 2nd battalion of the Bombay European Regiment had been formed on three occasions, 1768–1778, 1788–1796 and 1824–1829, and was sometimes called the 2nd Regiment.)
 The regiment was intended from the start to be a light infantry regiment, and although the order for that was revoked in January 1840, it was reinstated in that November.
 By that time the regiment was over its establishment strength of 967 officers and men including 87 men from the wreck of the Lord William Bentnick.

 Early deployments

 The first deployment of the regiment occurred when Sir Charles Napier annexed Sindh using troops from the Bombay presidency.
 The regiment was used to replace garrison troops used for that expedition and from March 1843, one wing was based in Bhuj, the other wing had been sent to Karachi.
 By October, 276 out of 437 men of the Buhj wing were sick with malaria.
 The whole regiment was then moved back to Belgaum in March 1844 to recover.

 Later in the year a detachment of 225 officers and men was formed and sent to Kolhapur State, together with other Native, European and Crown forces, after a revolt had broken out over the Company policies in the area.
 The effects of malaria were still present however, when the detachment was inspected on 16 September before it marched off:

 It did not escape my observation, the delicate and sickly appearance of many of the 200 men from the 2nd Europeans.